The Survivors (Australian TV series): Production

 On 21 August 2023, Netflix announced The Survivors with three other Australian television projects.
 The series would be produced by Tony Ayres and Matchbox Pictures, with Jane Harper serving as an executive producer.
+The series is based on Harper's 2020 novel of the same name.
 On 19 December 2023, it was announced that the series had begun primary principal photography in Tasmania and secured funding and was supported by VicScreen and Screen Tasmania.

-On 15 February 2024, it was announced that the series had begun filming in Hobart with additional filming taking place in Melbourne's Docklands Studios.
+On 31 January 2025, Netflix made an official cast announcement for the series.
+On 15 February 2024, it was announced that the series had begun filming in Hobart, with additional filming taking place in Melbourne's Docklands Studios.

+Release

 On 31 January 2025, Netflix had announced the drama slate for its Australian releases with it including the series.

 Reception

+Viewership

-The series debuted at #4 most watched series on Netflix globally, and was the #2 most watched series on Netflix worldwide during its first week of release from June 9 to 15.
+The series debuted at #4 most watched series on Netflix globally, and was the #2 most watched series on Netflix worldwide during its first week of release from 9 to 15 June.

+Critical response

-The review aggregator website Rotten Tomatoes reported a 100% approval rating based on 13 critic reviews.
+The review aggregator website Rotten Tomatoes reported a 100% approval rating based on 15 critic reviews.
 Reviewing the series for The Guardian, Lucy Mangan gave a rating of 4/5 and described it as "a study in how raw grief and festering resentment warp everything – and how surviving a tragedy rarely means getting away unscathed."